Valpiccola/SanityTranslator/README.md

 - Translation Memory: Maintains a translation metadata document within Sanity to keep track of translations.
 - API Endpoint: Exposes a POST endpoint for translating documents via HTTP requests.

+## Compatibility and Considerations

+### Sanity V3 and Internationalization

+SanityTranslator is designed to operate seamlessly with Sanity V3 and is fully compatible with the latest version of the Sanity.io Internationalization Plugin.
+This ensures that the tool leverages the most up-to-date features for content translation and internationalization offered by Sanity.

+### Document Overwrite Warning

+Please be aware that using SanityTranslator to translate a document will overwrite any previously created document with the same identifier.
+Exercise caution and ensure that you have appropriate backups or versioning in place before you translate and overwrite existing content.

 ## Getting Started

 ### Prerequisites